-It’s important to understand the below five factors are just several things you should consider when selecting a cryptocurrency exchange that is right for you and is not an all-encompassing list.
-Furthermore, cryptocurrency exchanges should be used for trading and purchasing, not for storage – so, once you’ve acquired a healthy stack of your favorite trading pair or altcoin, it’s time to start considering using an online or hardware wallet.
+It’s important to understand the below five factors are just several things you should consider.
+It is not an all-encompassing list.
+Furthermore, cryptocurrency exchanges should be used for trading and purchasing, not for storage.
+So, once you’ve acquired a healthy stack of your favorite trading pair or altcoin, it’s time to start considering using an online or hardware wallet.

 Now, let’s get into it.

 1. Geographical Location & Restrictions

 At the very core of a user’s cryptocurrency exchange experience and usage are their geographic location and any restrictions which are placed on them.
 The majority of cryptocurrency exchanges have a limited geographical scope of persons who they cater to.
 Think about it – what good does it do signing up for an exchange if you can’t even legally trade on it or access it?